 I can relate to this question.
-Growing up as an only child and rather spending time by myself growing up, socializing didn’t come naturally to me.
+Growing up as an only child and rather spending time by myself growing up, I had bad social skills.

 Strong social skills aren’t always inherent.
 Not everyone is born a social butterfly.
 With practice and dedication, you can improve.
 My goal with this guide is to teach you the methods I’ve learned over the years for how to be socially adept.